ChristianBergler/FIN-PRINT/README.md

 FIN-EXTRACT generates two output files - sub-image and bounding box file per detected bounding box - following the respective template:

-Filename Sub-Image-Template:
+<ins>Filename Sub-Image-Template</ins>:

 "SPECIES"\_"YYYY-MM-DD"\_"PHOTOGRAPHER"\_"LOCATION"\_"ID"\_"CLASS"\_cropped\_"EXTRACTION-INDEX"\_"YYYY-MM-DD"\_"HH-MM-SS".(jpg, JPG, png)

 e.g. *KWT_2017-02-21_MMalleson_ConstanceBank_065_Fin_cropped_0_2017-02-21_12-15-55.JPG*

-Filename Sub-Image Bounding Box Template:
+<ins>Filename Sub-Image Bounding Box Template:</ins>

 "SPECIES"\_"YYYY-MM-DD"\_"PHOTOGRAPHER"\_"LOCATION"\_"ID"\_"CLASS"\_cropped\_"EXTRACTION-INDEX"\_"YYYY-MM-DD"\_"HH-MM-SS".txt

 e.g. *KWT_2017-02-21_MMalleson_ConstanceBank_065_Fin_cropped_0_2017-02-21_12-15-55.txt*

-In case neither date or time is available these templates will be set to *None*.
+In case neither date or time is available for a specific image these templates will be set to *None*.
-In such case the constraint of not having images from the same photographer and date within the validation or test set of all subsequent deep learning approaches is not working because the required information is just not present.
+In such case, the constraint of not having images from the same photographer and date within the validation or test set is not being applied for that specific image by all subsequent deep learning training approaches because the required information is just not present.
 Nevertheless, a data split will be computed, but as said, without considering this specific constraint for those type of images.

 # VVI-DETECT